Davor Gjuranovic

 Davor Jorge Gjuranovic Letelier (born 16 September 1980) is a Chilean journalist commonly known for his work at Televisión Nacional de Chile (TVN), as well as his coverage to the Military Parades since early 2010s.

 Gjuranovic has been the main anchor of the joint national television broadcast of Chile’s Great Military Parade of Chile, held every September 19 in Santiago’s O'Higgins Park.
 In this role, his knowledge of military protocol and institutional matters has been widely recognized by audiences and media professionals alike.

 Gjuranovic stated that he grew up watching TVN during his childhood in Punta Arenas, and also says he feels a deep sense of identification with the channel.
 His main reporting has always focused on tragedies: earthquakes, mudslides, volcanic eruptions, forest fires, among others.

 He has been in charge of various segments and coverages within TVN's News Department, particularly on the newscast 24 Horas, where he has worked as a reporter, international affairs analyst, and presenter for special broadcasts.
-His style—marked by sobriety and in-depth reporting—has made him a familiar face in the coverage of official ceremonies and institutional events.